Trash & Recycling

 Bucks County’s Household Hazardous Waste Collection Program organizes several collections throughout the county each year for household hazardous waste.

 With Pennsylvania's Law, Covered Device Recycling Act, electronic devices including computers, monitors, televisions, audio equipment, printers and other devices can no longer be thrown away with trash.
-In 2020, Bucks County approved Vintage Tech Electronics Recyclers to accept electronics to be recycled for free from Bucks County residents, however as of 2022 they are no longer in business.
-Bucks County is looking at options to dispose of e-waste.
+Bucks County provides drop off locations.

 DEP has determined that yard waste must be separated from the waste stream for recycling.
 All waste haulers are required to provide a schedule for monthly collection of leaf and yard waste to residential, commercial, and institutional customers.
 You may not burn leaves or yard waste in Pennsylvania.

 The Township offers residents only a drop off for residential yard waste at 1622 Ridge Road Monday to Saturday 6:00 AM to 9:00 PM and Sunday 6:00 AM to 1:00 PM.
 Only branches under four inches (4") in diameter and brush are accepted in the dumpster provided.
-No tree stumps, railroad ties, grass clippings, or commercial landscaping waste is permitted.
+No tree stumps, railroad ties, grass clippings, bamboo, bags or commercial landscaping waste is permitted.
 The site is monitored electronically and violators are prosecuted.
+Your private trash hauler is also required to collect yard waste and leaves (no grass clippings).

 It's Easy to be Green